Alexander Homan

 On the top floor, they are confronted by three goblins- one minion, one warrior, and their leader who calls himself Dundalk Murkface.
 Behind him is the corpse of someone that Goldna recognizes- it's her fence that was charged with stashing the quarry here in the pagoda.
 Dundalk offers to spare them should they leave the tower immediately.

 Lis notices that the crates are holding dragonpowder- a flammable substance that can be ignited by fire.
 Without hesitation he launches a fire bolt at the crates, causing a huge explosion which knocks back Dundalk, his warrior, Rhime and Lis, at the same time setting a massive fire to the roots and vines that entangle the ancient structure.
 Also in the process he injures Dundalk, the warrior, Rhime and himself, Rhime down piled on top of him and both prone.
 The fight then breaks out, with those who fell prone during the blast shaking the dust off of them as they stand up and attack each other.
 After a furious battle, Pil falls unconscious as Dundalk unloads his shortbow quickly at him and Rhime.
 Goldna, enraged, makes to attack Dundalk with her newfound pike, but just barely misses.
 Rhime sets her hunter's mark on Dundalk, strafes about the room, launching an arrow from her longbow at him.
 The arrow hits him dead in the chest, knocking him down and presumed dead as he bleeds out onto the floor.
 The fire around the room starts to dissipate, but some of the flames have reached the smuggler's quarry chest.
 Goldna leaps past the fallen Pil to grab the contents of the chest, burning herself in the process.
 Zeth angrily confronts her for not tending to their comrade and instead grabbing the loot.
 He punches her but she blocks it.
 She goes to strike back but Lis steps in and holds her back.
-She takes a deep breathe and reminds him that a fate much worse than death awaits them should they fail their quest to deliver the quarry.
+She takes a deep breath and reminds him that a fate much worse than death awaits them should they fail their quest to deliver the quarry.
 Rhime kneels down at the corpse of the fence and says a prayer to the Moonweaver for his soul to find rest in the light of the moon.
 In doing so, she notices a blood-stained scroll at his waist, and so she removes it, tucking it away in her bag.

 The roots that had entwined themselves around the structure are now burned away and gone, which destabilizes the building.
 The floor shakes as the pagoda quivers.
 Zeth quickly searches Pil and finds his potion of healing, and putting it to Pil's lips he is revived and brought to his feet.
 They all quickly run down the stairs to the previous level of the Ki'Nau pagoda.